 This non-profit sanctuary is a real paradise for over 600 spayed/neutered felines (aka Lanai Lions) of all shapes and sizes.

-This place rescues cats, houses, feeds, and spays them with the main goal to prevent feline overpopulation, which in turn helps to protect Lanai’s endangered ground-nesting birds, such as Hawaiian Petrel, by making a huge contribution to Lanai’s ecosystem.
+This place rescues cats, houses, feeds, and spays them with the main goal of preventing feline overpopulation, which in turn helps to protect Lanai’s endangered ground-nesting birds, such as Hawaiian Petrel, by making a huge contribution to Lanai’s ecosystem.

 It is open to the public and survives on donations, so every little contribution helps to support its efforts.